SrMoffat/Book-A-Meal/README.md

 **Requirements: **

 Ensure that you have the following in your machine:
-1. Python 3.x
+1.Python 3.x
-2. Git
+2.Git
-3. Browser or Postman
+3.Browser or Postman
-4. Virutal environment
+4.Virutal environment

 Once all requirements are in place:

-Clone the repo into a folder of your choice: git clone `https://github.com/SrMoffat/Book-A-Meal/` Navigate to the cloned folder `cd Book-A-Meal`
-Create a virtual environment `virtualenv venv` Activate the virtual environment you just created `source venv/bin/activate` Install all dependencies into your virtual environment `pip install -r requirements.txt` Confirm you have all packages installed `pip freeze` Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"` Set the entry point for the app `export FLASK_APP="run.py"`
+1.Clone the repo into a folder of your choice: git clone `https://github.com/SrMoffat/Book-A-Meal/` 2.Navigate to the cloned folder `cd Book-A-Meal` 3.Create a virtual environment `virtualenv venv` 4.Activate the virtual environment you just created `source venv/bin/activate` 5.Install all dependencies into your virtual environment `pip install -r requirements.txt` 6.Confirm you have all packages installed `pip freeze` 7.Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"` 8.Set the entry point for the app `export FLASK_APP="run.py"`

 **Run the API**